 Just read this article.
 It covers everything you need to know.

 Plus: I have a bonus for you:

-- The types of cost explained (and how they are calculated)
+- The cost categories explained (and how they are calculated)

-- Bonus: Download my project budget template for Excel
+- Download my project budget template for Excel

 Two points you should keep in mind

 1. Setting up a project budget requires collaboration

 A project budget is something you create in collaboration with other stakeholders.
 This includes departments that contribute resources (people), which procure material and services for you and which approve your project.